This is my very favourite movie. So much so that I actually cosplayed as the main character last time I went to a convention.

 He retrieves a small vial from his pocket which contains a substance called Iocane powder (Which isn't a real thing), a colourless and odourless poison which kills almost instantly.

 It also apparently dissolves instantly in liquid.
+Wait, where was Vizzini carrying that food? |

 The man in black takes the goblets and hides them behind himself whilst he pours the powder.
 He then places them on the boulder and explains the rules.